MA-RECON: Mask-aware deep-neural-network for robust fast MRI k-space interpolation: Introduction

-Our specific contributions are: 1) the introduction of the physically-primed approach for DNN-based MRI reconstruction from undersampled ``k-space'' data, 2) improved generalization capacity and robustness against variations in the acquisition process and the anatomical distribution, and; 3) experimental evidence for improved robustness, especially in clinically relevant regions, using the publicly available fastMRI dataset.
-Fig.~\ref{fig:intro} concisely depicts our main result.
-The improved generalization capacity and robustness against variations in the acquisition process (i.e. differences in the undersampling masks) of our physically-primed approach (d,h) compared to baseline methods (b,f, and c,g).
+Our distinct contributions in this work can be outlined as follows: 1) the introduction of a mask-aware DNN methodology for k-space interpolation from under-sampled 'k-space' data, 2) the enhancement of generalization capacity and resilience against variations in both the acquisition process and anatomical distribution, and; 3) the provision of experimental evidence substantiating improved robustness, particularly in clinically pertinent regions, utilizing the publicly accessible fastMRI dataset~\cite{fastmri,zhao2021fastmri+}.

-Trained models and code to replicate our experiments will become available for research purposes upon acceptance.
+This manuscript provides a comprehensive exploration of our initial research that was accepted for presentation at the 2023 MICCAI Workshop on Clinical image-based procedures (CLIP).
+The current work offers an expanded elucidation of the methodology and delves into the generalization capacity of the technique.
+To accomplish this, we executed supplementary experiments incorporating both knee and brain data to evaluate the generalization efficacy of the approach when faced with shifts in anatomical distribution.